mantidproject/mantid/docs/source/release/v4.2.0/sans.rst

 ###
 - Support for shifting both monitor 4 and 5 on Zoom including a new setting in the ISIS SANS GUI.
-A new user file command has also been added to perform monitor shifts without changing the selected tranmission spectrum.
+A new user file command has also been added to perform monitor shifts without changing the selected transmission spectrum.

 Improved
 ########